top of page

 A first distinction can be made based on where the beasts dwell.
 In north-western Europe, this is the difference between grassland sheep on the one hand, and heather or moorland sheep on the other.

-Grassland sheep are relevant when walking the trail and known in Dutch as kustweide- en polderschapen ‘coastal-meadow and polder sheep’.
-Varieties belonging to the coastal-meadow sheep are the Flandrine or the Vlaming from Flanders, the Vlaams Kuddeschaap 'Flemish flock-sheep' from region Waasland in Flanders too, the Fries-Zeeuwse melkschaap ‘Frisian-Zeelandic milk sheep’ from provinces Friesland and Zeeland, and the Ostfriesisches Milchshaf ‘East-Frisian milk sheep’ from region Ostfriesland in Germany.
-Province Groningen had its own breed too but is now extinct.
-These varieties are specialized in milk yield and produce a very fat and nutritious milk.
-The Ostfriesisches Milchschaf is considered the world's highest producing dairy sheep.
+Grassland sheep are relevant when walking the trail and are known in the Dutch language as kustweide- en polderschapen (‘coastal-meadow and polder sheep’).
+Varieties belonging to the coastal-meadow sheep include the Flandrine or the Vlaming from Flanders, the Vlaams Kuddeschaap ('Flemish flock-sheep') from the ancient area of Waasland in Flanders too, the Fries-Zeeuwse melkschaap (‘Frisian-Zeelandic milk sheep’) from the provinces of Zeeland and Friesland, and the Ostfriesisches Milchschaf (‘East-Frisian milk sheep’) from the region of Ostfriesland.
+The province of Groningen had its own breed too, but it is now extinct.
+All these varieties are specialized in milk yield and produce a very fat and nutritious milk.
+The Ostfriesisches Milchschaf is considered the world's highest-producing dairy sheep.

-If you wonder why sheep are mostly white, it is because white wool can be dyed easier than black or brown.
-The gene for black or brown coat is recessive, however, and therefore you still see an occasional black sheep.
-But basically, black sheep were and are a financial loss regarding wool production.
-Hence the expression of being a black sheep (Coulthard 2020).
-Already since ancient times white wool was preferred, as one can read in the book of Genesis 30:25-43.
-How the speckled and spotted animals were selected, and how strength and productivity of sheep was stimulated with laying peeled sticks of various trees in troughs.
+If you have ever wondered why most sheep are white, it is because white wool is much easier to dye than black or brown.
+The genes for black or brown coats are recessive, which is why occasional black sheep still appear.
+Historically, black sheep were—and in terms of wool production, still are—considered a financial loss, giving rise to the expression 'being a black sheep' (Coulthard 2020).
+White wool has been preferred since ancient times, as illustrated in the Book of Genesis (30:25–43), which describes how speckled and spotted animals were selected and how the strength and productivity of sheep were stimulated by placing peeled sticks from various trees in their troughs.

 moulting or shearing

-In the second half of the eighteenth century the quality of wool of sheep in province Friesland became poorer.
-According none other than wool comber annex astronomer and builder of the world famous orrery in the town of Franeker, Eise Eisinga (1744-1828), the poorer wool quality was due too inferior sheep breeds that had been introduced.
-The new breed was admittedly tougher and could withstand worse weather conditions, but it no longer produced the greasy wool.
-It had a negative impact on the business which frustrated Eise Eisinga (Dijkstra 2021).
+In the second half of the eighteenth century, the quality of wool from Friesland’s sheep began to decline.
+According to none other than wool comber, astronomer, and builder of the world-famous orrery in Franeker (a UNESCO World Heritage site), Eise Eisinga (1744–1828), this drop in quality was due to the introduction of inferior sheep breeds.
+The new breed was indeed hardier and better able to withstand harsh weather, but it no longer produced the rich, greasy wool that had been so valuable.
+This decline negatively impacted the local wool trade, much to Eisinga’s frustration (Dijkstra 2021).

 Going to the Sheep Rescue